apache/couchdb/src/docs/src/csrt/index.rst

-those metrics inc calls, and then CSRT updates an ets entry containing the context information for the local process, such that global aggregate queries can be performed against the ets table as well as the generation of the process resource usage reports at the conclusions of the process's lifecyle.The ability to do aggregate querying in realtime in addition to the process lifecycle reports for post facto analysis over time, is a cornerstone of CSRT that is the result of a series of iterations until a robust and scalable aproach was built.
+those metrics inc calls, and then CSRT updates an ets entry containing the context information for the local process, such that global aggregate queries can be performed against the ets table as well as the generation of the process resource usage reports at the conclusions of the process's lifecycle.The ability to do aggregate querying in realtime in addition to the process lifecycle reports for post facto analysis over time, is a cornerstone of CSRT that is the result of a series of iterations until a robust and scalable approach was built.

 The real time querying is achieved by way of a global ets table with `read_concurrency`, `write_concurrency`, and `decentralized_counters` enabled.
-Great care was taken to ensure that _zero_ concurrent writes to the same key occure in this model, and this entire system is predicated on the fact that incremental updates to `ets:update_counters` provides *really* fast and efficient updates in an atomic and isolated fashion when coupled with decentralized counters and write concurrency.
+Great care was taken to ensure that _zero_ concurrent writes to the same key occur in this model, and this entire system is predicated on the fact that incremental updates to `ets:update_counters` provides *really* fast and efficient updates in an atomic and isolated fashion when coupled with decentralized counters and write concurrency.
 Each process that calls